Author: Gianna Brachetti-Truskawa

 Yes, the good news is: 410s will still speed up the cleanup of the crawl queue and have any indexed URLs deindexed soon.
 Google remain a bit ambiguous, saying that they might clean up 410s earlier than 404s but that this is rather a couple of days faster than 404s.
 In our experience (as of autumn 2023), it still works considerably faster.

 If you keep 404s unresolved for too long, they too will be removed from the index whether you want it or not.
-Therefore it would be a great help to SEOs if GSC would correctly distinguish between 404s and 410s,
+Therefore it would be a great help to SEOs if GSC would correctly distinguish between 404s and 410s, so that unintended 404s can be fixed before pages they might want to keep are removed from the index.

 I do not know why Google decided to no longer classify 4xx errors correctly.
-There are rumours it might be due to how much they rely on cache, as explained by Simone de Palma
+There are rumours it might be due to how much they rely on cache, as explained by Simone de Palma:

 “It’s not confirmed but the issue with misleading reporting (...) - is due to Google massively relying on cache for crawl stats reports.”

-Also see the most recent discussion in the Search Console Help Community
+Also see the most recent discussion in the Search Console Help Community.

 This is not the indexation status you are looking for.